US Vice President visits DMZ amid high tensions with North Korea

 On Sunday, US National Security Adviser H. R. McMaster said the problem with North Korea "is coming to a head.
 And so it's time for us to undertake all actions we can, short of a military option, to try to resolve this peacefully."

-Last month during a visit to South Korea, US Secretary of State Rex Tillerson said Washington's policy of "strategic patience" with Pyongyang had ended.
+Last month during a visit to South Korea, US Secretary of State Rex Tillerson

 'Humbling'